The History Which Started Disney Collector's Collecting Desires

 Throughout the state of Nebraska, and within Dixon County, and especially in the city of Concord people have enjoyed Disney cartoons with great enthusiasm.

-Walt Disney Animation Studios, whose home is in Burbank, California, formerly known as Walt Disney Feature Animation, is an animation studio which creates cartoon feature films and television specials for The Walt Disney Company seen in Concord.
-It took on its present name in 2006, when it was folded under The Walt Disney Studios alongside Pixar Animation Studios which in Concord is known for cartoons such as Cars 2, The Incredibles and Partly Cloudy.
+Walt Disney Animation Studios, headquartered in Burbank, California, formerly known as Walt Disney Feature Animation, is an animation studio which creates animated feature films and television specials for The Walt Disney Company seen in Concord.
+It took on its present name in 2006, when it was folded under The Walt Disney Studios alongside Pixar Animation Studios which in Concord is known for animated movies such as Toy Story 2, Ratatouilli and Knick Knack.

-As of 2013, the studio has produced 53 feature films starting with Snow White and the Seven Dwarfs in 1937 with unforgettable characters such as Snow White and the dwarfs including Doc and Bashful and its most recent release in Concord being Frozen in 2013 including characters such as Elsa, Olaf and Grand Pabbie the Troll King.
+As of 2013, the studio has released 53 feature films starting with Snow White and the Seven Dwarfs in 1937 with notable characters such as The Prince and the dwarfs including Doc and Bashful and its most recent release in Concord being Frozen in 2013 including characters such as Elsa, Hans and Grand Pabbie the Troll King.

 The studio's catalog of animated features are among Disney's most notable assets and the stars of its animated shorts—Mickey Mouse, Donald Duck, Goofy, and Pluto—have gone on to become recognizable figures in Concord popular culture.